Ika1009/WeatherOnTheGogh/README.md

 ## How It Works 🖌️

-Weather Gogh fetches live weather data from an API, then displays a Van Gogh painting to match:
+Weather On The Gogh fetches live weather data from an API, then displays a Van Gogh painting to match:

 - ☀️ **Sunny**: Bright landscapes like *Wheatfield with Crows*.
 - 🌧️ **Rainy**: Darker pieces like *The Starry Night*.